Categories

 7 Russborough House Blessington © Lavender's Blue Stuart Blakley

 The Beit Foundation has ensured the survival of Russborough despite no less than four art robberies from an ungrateful element of the recipient nation.
 This is no picnic in a foreign land.
 A tour guide as graceful as Audrey Hepburn glides through the echoing halls and velvety staterooms; the latter, counterpoints in texture to the stony exterior.
 Not so, other Irish country houses.
-Carton, Dunboyne Castle and Farnham were all converted into boom time hotels with varying degrees of success.
-Uncertainty lies over the fate of Glin Castle, Mountainstown House and Milltown House, all for sale in an unstable market.
-Worst of all, Ballymacool, Castle Dillon and Mount Panther lie in ruins, home to wandering sheep and ghosts.
+Carton, Dunboyne Castle and Farnham just outside Dublin were converted into boom time hotels with varying degrees of success.
+Uncertainty lies over the fate of Glin Castle in County Limerick and Mountainstown House in County Meath, both for sale in an unstable market.
+Worst of all, Ballymacool (County Donegal), Castle Dillon (County Armagh) and Mount Panther (County Down) lie in ruins, home to wandering sheep and ghosts.

 8 Russborough House Blessington © Lavender's Blue Stuart Blakley